awsdocs/aws-codecommit-user-guide/doc_source/temporary-access.md

 # Connecting to AWS CodeCommit repositories with rotating credentials<a name="temporary-access"></a>

 You can give users access to your AWS CodeCommit repositories without configuring IAM users for them or using an access key and secret key\.
-Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider\.
-These are known as *federated users*\.
-AWS assigns a role to a federated user when access is requested through an [identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\.
-For more information about federated users, see [Federated users and roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.
+Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, a web identity provider, or the IAM Identity Center identity store\.
+These identities are known as *federated identities*\.
+To assign permissions to federated identities, you can create a role and define permissions for the role\.
+When an external identity authenticates, the identity is associated with the role and is granted the permissions that are defined by it\.
+If you use IAM Identity Center, you configure a permission set\.
+IAM Identity Center correlates the permission set to a role in IAM to control what your identities can access after they authenticate\.
+For more information about identity federation, see [ Creating a role for a third\-party Identity Provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
+For more information about IAM Identity Center, see [ What is IAM Identity Center?](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
 You can also configure role\-based access for IAM users to access CodeCommit repositories in separate Amazon Web Services accounts \(a technique known as *cross\-account access*\)\.
 For a walkthrough of configuring cross\-account access to a repository, see [Configure cross\-account access to an AWS CodeCommit repository using roles](cross-account.md)\.

 You can configure access for users who want or must authenticate through methods such as:
 + Security Assertion Markup Language \(SAML\)